Company name

 Price: $3 per bag

-Chicago is currently struggling with a lack of luggage storage options.
-However, Knock Knock City will shortly be opening several convenient, affordable locations in The Windy City that you can use to store your personal items, backpacks, and luggage.
-In the meantime, there are a few options available to travelers who want to explore without having to lug their bags around.
-Many hotels will store your bags if you plan to check in later that day, or if you’ve checked out but still want to do some sightseeing before your flight.
+Alternatively, you can always try to asks some hotels and museums, if they could offer the service for you.
+Many hotels will store your bags, if you plan to check in later that day, or if you’ve checked out but still want to do some sightseeing before your flight.
 Some hotels with membership programs, such as Marriott, may also be willing to store luggage for their rewards members even if you’re not staying with them.
 Check with the front desk to see what they can do for you.

 Affectionately dubbed “The Windy City” by locals and visitors alike, Chicago is famed for its stunning architecture, tall skyscrapers, and incredible museums.
 Located on the shore of Lake Michigan, it also offers opportunities for fishing and boating.
 And let’s not forget about its world-famous pizzas and other foods, which will leave you wishing for a larger stomach!